koding/koding/go/src/koding/janitor/Readme.md

 # janitor

-vmcleaner sends emails to users who are inactive for more than specified days, in an attempt to get them to come back; when multiple tries fails, it deletes the user's vm and takes other cost and volume reduction measures.
+janitor sends emails to users who are inactive for more than specified days, in an attempt to get them to come back; when multiple tries fails, it deletes the user's vm and takes other cost and volume reduction measures.

 ## Notes
 * See `warnings.go` for the implemention of warnings.